wp-plugins/wc-sequential-order-numbers/readme.txt

 * Compatible with Wordpress versions 3.6.0 or later
 * Compatible with Woocommerce 2.2.x or later

-== Installation ==

-1. Upload the `wc-sequential-order-numbers` folder to the `/wp-content/plugins/` directory OR search for "Woocommerce Sequential Order Numbers Pro" from your Wordpress admin.
-2. Activate the plugin through the 'Plugins' menu in Wordpress.
-3. Update your Order Numbers under WooCommerce Settings > General and save.
-4. Sit back and watch the magic.

 = Upcoming Features =

 In the upcoming version we will be adding a “performance mode” for shops with an extremely large number of orders.